GEWONN/trust-network-guidelines-v02/docs/analysis.md

 - Excluding long responses
     - When a time-out criterion was used (e.g., the word disappeared after 5000 ms and the response times were therefore set to 5000 ms), it needs to be set to *Not Available* (e.g., *NA* in R).
-    - When no time-out was used, find evidence-based criteria to remove unusually long reaction times.
+    - When no time-out was used, find evidence-based criteria (e.g., previous studies with similar types of items) to remove unusually long reaction times.
     - Note that for different groups (e.g., children), these criteria can differ considerably.

 -  Excluding short responses